gospodarek/securedoc/avoiding_common_attacks.md

 This app does not loop over an array of unknown size and therefore has minimal risk for this security issue.

 # Forcibly Sending Ether to a Contract
-This app currently does not accept any sort of payment transfer.
+Although the app does not accept Ether payments, Ether can be forcibly sent via the selfdestruct() method.
+If future enhancements included payments, precautions would be taken to secure logic that included contract balance.